 Overall, no-code platforms present an untapped opportunity for the insurance industry.
 With Innoveo Skye®, insurers can have all their business lines, agents, brokers, and customers in one platform, creating an omnichannel experience.
 The platform also lets them configure private and public channels and define which functionality is available to each one of them, which provides the flexibility to combine and package various products to their customers.

 If insurance companies truly want to get closer to their customers and cater to their needs, then it is crucial to increase the frequency of touch with their end customers, and understand that they are looking for an effective, secure, and easy way to cover their risk.
 They want products that offer holistic coverage, and they expect insurance providers to be proactive in risk prevention, by using the data available in their possession.

-With the words of Manisha, “true digitalization in insurance means to deliver on the 5Es (excite, educate, enable, execute and empower the buyer) through the buying journey without the need for any physical interaction.”
+With the words of Manisha, “true digitalization in insurance means delivering on the 5Es (excite, educate, enable, execute and empower the buyer) through the buying journey without the need for any physical interaction.”